ibm-cloud-docs/vpc/about-confidential-computing.md

 - Secure Execution boundary for protection from internal and external threats

-   {{site.data.keyword.hpvs}} for VPC provides technical assurance that unauthorized users, including IBM Cloud admins, do not have access to the application.
+   {{site.data.keyword.hpvs}} for VPC provides technical assurance that unauthorized users, including {{site.data.keyword.cloud_notm}} admins, do not have access to the application.
 Workloads are locked down by individual, instance-level secure boundaries.

 - Multiparty contract and attestation of deployment